 Nutrient Cycling

 MCQs may test understanding of biogeochemical cycles such as the nitrogen cycle.
-The correct response often involves nitrification or denitrification processes, while distractors might incorrectly attribute nitrogen fixation to bacterial decomposition alone.
+But the correct response often involves nitrification or denitrification processes, while distractors might incorrectly attribute nitrogen fixation to bacterial decomposition alone.
 Recognizing the specific microbial roles clarifies the answer.

 Human Impact and Sustainability A frequent theme is the evaluation of renewable vs. non‑renewable resources.
 Questions may present scenarios comparing wind power to coal combustion and ask which option best reduces greenhouse gas emissions.
 The scientifically accurate answer underscores the lower carbon footprint of renewable technologies, while distractors might overlook lifecycle emissions.